carlosqueiroz/MCbrachy/README.md

 The pipeline can be used with TOPAS and egs_brachy, but can be  adapted to other Monte Carlo codes.
 Finally, simulations based on the TG43 and TG186 formalism of LDR brachytherapy are supported for both TOPAS and egs_brachy.

+**NOTICE : This pipeline comes with no warranty.
+It is the user's responsibility to validate the results obtained with this pipeline.
+PLEASE DO NOT USE LIKE A BLACK BOX.**

 ## License